 08-10 - Extraction, Winterization, Filtration

-PharmOut has considerable experience with various medicinal cannabis extraction techniques that are used to separate the components of cannabis and remove them from the plant matrix.
+PharmOut’s cannabis extraction consultants have considerable experience with various medical cannabis extraction designs and techniques that are used to separate the components of cannabis and remove them from the plant matrix.

-PharmOut can guide you in the choice of alternative medicinal cannabis extraction techniques to separate the cannabis plant materials into different chemical fractions.
+Our medical cannabis extraction consultants can guide you in the choice of alternative medicinal cannabis extraction designs and techniques to separate the cannabis plant materials into different chemical fractions.
 These techniques are often used to isolate specific target compounds, for example, there are at least 113 cannabinoids, including cannabidiol (CBD) and tetrahydrocannabinol (THC).

-Most common medicinal cannabis extraction techniques are as follows:-
+Most common medical cannabis extraction techniques are as follows:-

 Extraction room 360° panorama – drag the cursor around the image to view the layout, for full screen choose the icon in the bottom left corner.
 Look for the circle on the door, you can move from room to room.